eshnil2000/microsaas/README.md

 run the script repeat.sh
 change the user account numbers, and the contract account numbers based on the new users & contracts you create

+####Write up from devpost
+Inspiration
+We want to free users from vendor lock in, allows switching vendors on the fly depending on the use case, performance demands & verifiable proof of vendor service level.

+What it does
+a marketplace to aggregate micro consumable APIs across multiple cloud vendors like MSFT, IBM, Amazon and multiple service providers like db as a service and storage as a service.

+How we built it
+This App is Built on Azure Blockapp blockchain instance using Blockapp development stack using Javascript & Jquery.

+Challenges we ran into
+Development stack in infancy, several hacks required to get the full stack up and running with the blockchain and smart contracts.

+Accomplishments that we're proud of
+Persistence!
+Took idea to proof of concept, got a demo up and running in less than 15 hours.

+What we learned
+Blockchains are fun and useful at the same time, but coming up with a compelling/ killer app is tough

+What's next for MicroSaas
+Take proof of concept to the next stage, connect the project to web services, build a marketplace.

+Built With
+jquery
+javascript
+blockchain